Shayne-Falco/Shayne-Falco/README.md

 ## Ask Me About:

- - Why I decided it was a good idea to get married, defend, and pubish in the same semester.
  - How to deal with setback and troubles in graduate school.
  - How I transitioned from a mathematician to a biologist and how I am currently applying both of those backgrounds.